-Date: June 10, 2008
+Date:

+Subject:

-Subject: Legislative Rules Not Promulgated for Cost Recoveries by the Department of
+Rules or Formal Policies Not Promulgated for Cost Recoveries by the

-Environmental Protection during the period July 1, 2005 - June 30, 2007
+Department of Environmental Protection during the period July 1, 2005 -

-During our fieldwork of the post audit of the Department of Environmental Protection (DEP), we found the DEP has not promulgated legislative rules pertaining to cost recoveries of monies expended by the DEP to clean-up hazardous waste spills from the parties responsible for the spills.
-Chapter 22, Article 19, Section 5 of the West Virginia Code provides for the promulgation of rules as well as the recovery of costs incurred.
+During our fieldwork of the post audit of the Department of Environmental Protection (DEP), we found the DEP had not promulgated rules (legislative, interpretive or procedural) or policies pertaining to cost recoveries of monies expended by the DEP to clean-up hazardous waste spills from the parties responsible for the spills.
+Chapter 22, Article 19, Section 5 of the West Virginia Code authorizes the promulgation of rules as well as the recovery of costs incurred by the DEP for clean-up of spills.
 Based on our analytical review, we determined that some costs incurred in clean-ups were not determined and recorded in the accounting records; further procedures pertaining to billings and collections were not consistently applied.
-Without legislative rules, we are unable to determine if cost recoveries were conducted in accordance with legislative intent.
-The initial filing date for proposed rules with the Legislative Rule-Making Review Committee and the Secretary of State's Office is July 31, 2008; therefore, we are presenting our recommendation for the DEP to promulgate rules in order to meet this deadline.
+Without rules or policies, we are unable to determine the criteria/standards in which to audit cost recoveries.
+The initial filing date for legislative rules with the Legislative Rule-Making Review Committee and the Secretary of State's Office is July 31, 2008; therefore, we are presenting - for the Subcommittee's consideration - our recommendation for rules or policies to be promulgated in order to meet this deadline if this Subcommittee decides legislative rules are needed.